 Credit: asweetpeachef.com

 Are you on a budget?
-Then, you’ve got to try this healthy, nutritious chicken fajita recipe.
+Then, you’ve got to try this nutritious chicken fajita recipe.

-What makes this recipe so budget-friendly is that in addition to chicken breasts, we also use black beans.
-Black beans are not only cheap, but they are also delicious and nutritious.
+What makes this recipe budget-friendly is that in addition to chicken breasts, we also use black beans.

-For instance, did you know that just one cup of black beans provides 30% of your daily protein needs?
-They also provide a whopping 60% of your daily fiber needs.
-So, they’re perfect for keeping you feeling full longer!
+Did you know that just one cup of black beans provides 30% of your daily protein needs?

-To make the chicken extra tender, we marinate it in an assortment of spices.
-To make marinating a breeze, I recommend using these good quality Ziploc marinating bags.
+We marinate the chicken in an assortment of spices.
+To make marinating easier, I recommend these quality Ziploc marinating bags.

 Per Serving: